-I chose to wear this glitter polish without top coat, but you can see in this bottle shot and in the ring made with the same polishes under the glass dome that the polish looks lovely shiny too.
+I chose to wear this glitter polish in its textured state (without top coat), but you can see in this bottle shot and in the ring made with the same polishes under the glass dome that the polish looks lovely shiny too.

 It felt great to be doing nail art again.
 This design was simple to make, but really packed a punch anyway.
 Those zigzags are darling and the polishes played well together.
 Phew!

 Oh.
 Did you happen to notice I’m trying to shape my nails?
 I believe these would be called coffin or ballerina shape — and maybe when I get better at it they will resemble those namesakes.
 Heh, heh.
 It’s a work in progress…I’d love to know what you think though…

 Thanks so much for stopping by today.
 I hope you have a great day!!

 Till Next Time,